Frans Floris: Life

 Documentary evidence about the life of Frans Floris is scarce.
 Most of what we know about the youth and training of Frans Floris is based on the early biographer Karel van Mander's biography of the artist.
-At ten pages long it is one of the most detailed biographies in van Mander's Het Schilder-boeck published in 1604.
+At ten pages long, it is one of the most detailed biographies in van Mander's Het Schilder-boeck published in 1604.
 According to van Mander, Frans Floris was the son of the stonecutter Cornelis I de Vriendt (died 1538).
 Like his brothers, Frans began as a student of sculpture, but later he gave up sculpture for painting.
 Floris went to Liège where he studied with the prominent painter Lambert Lombard.
-The choice for Lombard as a teacher was surprising since Antwerp was a cultural centre with many outstanding painters.
+The choice of Lombard as a teacher was surprising since Antwerp was a cultural centre with many outstanding painters.
 He may have chosen Lombard as his brother Cornelis was good friends with Lombard, whom he had met in Rome around 1538.
 It is also possible that Frans trained as a painter in Antwerp before studying under Lombard.
 Floris became a master in the Antwerp Guild of Saint Luke in 1539–40.

 Lombard encouraged Frans Floris to study in Italy.
-He traveled to Rome probably as early as 1541 or 1542 and became fascinated with Italian contemporary painting (particularly Michelangelo and Raphael) and the Classical sculpture and art of Rome.
+He travelled to Rome probably as early as 1541 or 1542 and became fascinated with Italian contemporary painting (particularly Michelangelo and Raphael) and the Classical sculpture and art of Rome.
 He kept a notebook of sketches, which his pupils would later etch.
 Floris visited other cities in Italy including Mantua and Genoa.